projecteru2/core/README.md

 ### Build and Deploy by Eru itself

-After we implemented bootstrap in eru2, now you can build and deploy agent with [cli](https://github.com/projecteru2/cli) tool.
+After we implemented bootstrap in eru2, now you can build and deploy eru with [cli](https://github.com/projecteru2/cli) tool.

 1. Test source code and build image